Sifchain/sifnode/docs/clp/clp-adr.md

    }
    ````
    ***Consequences***
-   - Positive - Users haev the flexibility to swap any asset for any different asset
+   - Positive - Users have the flexibility to swap any asset for any different asset
    - Negative - None
    - Neutral  - Node